miczho/self-notes/topics/algo.md

 ![](../pictures/seg-tree.png)

-The total number of nodes will always be to the power of 2 b/c it's a binary tree. <br/>
+The total number of nodes will always be to the power of 2 b/c it's a binary tree <br/>
-If the original length of the array is not a power of 2, just pad the tree with zeros.
+If the original length of the array is not a power of 2, just pad the tree with zeros

 There are different implementations.
 This is the most readable: